 Is it likely?

-It is not normal for you to test positive in a drug test after using pure CBD products.
+It is not normal for you to test positive in a drug test after using pure CBD Oil.
 However, most CBD products have an insignificant amount of delta-9-tetrahydrocannabinol (THC).
 THC is the main active ingredient that is present in marijuana.
 It is responsible for altering your mind.

 THC imposes psychoactive effects which make the user get ‘high’.
 When THC is enough in any CBD product, you will test positive in a drug test.